RoboFlamingo/RoboFlamingo/README.md

 ![RoboFlamingo](/assets/images/framework.png)

-**RoboFlamingo** is a pre-trained-VLM-based robotics model that learns a wide variety of language conditioned robot skills by fine-tuning on offline free-form imitation datasets.
+**RoboFlamingo** is a pre-trained-VLM-based robotics model that learns a wide variety of language-conditioned robot skills by fine-tuning on offline free-form imitation datasets.
-By exceeding the state-of-the-art performance with a large margin on the CALVIN benchmark, we show RoboFlamingo can be an effective and competitive alternative to adapt VLMs to robot control.
+By exceeding the state-of-the-art performance with a large margin on the CALVIN benchmark, we show that RoboFlamingo can be an effective and competitive alternative to adapt VLMs to robot control.
 Our extensive experimental results also reveal several interesting conclusions regarding the behavior of different pre-trained VLMs on manipulation tasks.
 We believe RoboFlamingo has the potential to be a cost-effective and easy-to-use solution for robotics manipulation, empowering everyone with the ability to fine-tune their own robotics policy.

 ## Usage
 ### Initializing a RoboFlamingo model
-We support pretrained vision encoders from the [OpenCLIP](https://github.com/mlfoundations/open_clip) package, which includes OpenAI's pretrained models.
+We support pre trained vision encoders from the [OpenCLIP](https://github.com/mlfoundations/open_clip) package, which includes OpenAI's pre-trained models.
-We also support pretrained language models from the `transformers` package, such as [MPT](https://huggingface.co/models?search=mosaicml%20mpt), [RedPajama](https://huggingface.co/models?search=redpajama), [LLaMA](https://huggingface.co/models?search=llama), [OPT](https://huggingface.co/models?search=opt), [GPT-Neo](https://huggingface.co/models?search=gpt-neo), [GPT-J](https://huggingface.co/models?search=gptj), and [Pythia](https://huggingface.co/models?search=pythia) models.
+We also support pre-trained language models from the `transformers` package, such as [MPT](https://huggingface.co/models?search=mosaicml%20mpt), [RedPajama](https://huggingface.co/models?search=redpajama), [LLaMA](https://huggingface.co/models?search=llama), [OPT](https://huggingface.co/models?search=opt), [GPT-Neo](https://huggingface.co/models?search=gpt-neo), [GPT-J](https://huggingface.co/models?search=gptj), and [Pythia](https://huggingface.co/models?search=pythia) models.

 ``` python
 from robot_flamingo.factor import create_model_and_transforms